tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   total = total + tip
   ```

-* Conditionals can simulate common functions, such as calculating the `minimum` and `maximum` metrics within a list of values.
+* Iterating over lists while employing conditionals can simulate the calculation of common functions, such as calculating the `minimum` and `maximum` metrics within a list of values.
+As the list loops through each element, the variables `minimum` and `maximum` are continually compared to each element of the list to determine the value within the list that is the `minimum` and `maximum` value.

   ```python
   # Logic to determine minimum and maximum values